josephdubon/josephdubon/README.md

 Here are some facts about me:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working with

+  - JavaScript
+  - ReactJS/GatsbyJS
-  - education
+  - Python/Django
-  - contributing more to open source

 - :snake: I’m currently am obsessed with

-  - the Python programming lanuage
+  - Building apps and software for startups

 - 💬 Ask me about